Alibaba Cloud DNS supports the following types of DNS records:

 Usage notes

-Before you create a URL forwarding record, you must obtain an ICP filing for the domain name used before URL forwarding and make sure that the service provider recorded in the ICP filing is Alibaba Cloud.
+Before you add a URL forwarding record, you must obtain an ICP filing for the domain name used before URL forwarding and make sure that the service provider recorded in the ICP filing is Alibaba Cloud.

 URL forwarding does not support wildcard domain names.